Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 ➡ The Microsoft Surface Pro X, even though it has a less capable CPU, is perfect for everyday tasks, but it might not be a great choice for gaming.

 ➡ The Lenovo ThinkPad X1 Fold is for those that want to try out a revolutionary folding-screen device, and don’t mind the weight, while also not making too many compromises in terms of capabilities.

 Now that we understand the principles of making the choices for this guide, we’re ready to explore the actual list of products.

-The ThinkPad X12 Detachable from Lenovo is our top pick for the best tablet that can run Windows 11 without issues.
+The ThinkPad X12 Detachable from Lenovo is our top pick for the best Windows tablet with pen.

 The 12-inch display provides you with enough space to navigate, use, and explore the new OS, while also allowing you to use the great Lenovo Digital Pen to write or draw.

 This device is a detachable tablet, meaning that you can connect it with the provided keyboard to gain all the functionality of a normal laptop, but can also be used as a standalone tablet without influencing its processing capabilities in any way.